promtool - Man Page

 Make lint errors exit with exit code 3.

-Pass Prometheus metrics over stdin to lint them for consistency and correctness.
+Pass Prometheus metrics over stdin to lint them for consistency and correctness, and optionally perform cardinality analysis.

 examples: